 Keep Calm and Work On

-Tips to Keep Working During Campus Disruptions
+Tips to Keep Working During Campus Disruptions (Faculty/Staff)

-If you need to work from home, consider the following:
+Faculty and staff who need to work from home, consider the following:

 - Computer and Other Equipment - do you have adequate computing hardware at home?
 You'll need a laptop or desktop computer that can function reliably.
 Consider equipment you may already have before requesting other items.
 If you have a personal (non-Butler owned) laptop, a Butler laptop, or a monitor/keyboard/mouse in your Butler office, please utilize these first so that we may effectively deploy our limited resources.
 IT has equipment to lend to those who need it.
 Lendable equipment includes laptops, monitors, keyboards, mice, and microphone-equipped webcams (unfortunately, printers are not available).
 Some of these items are very limited in supply.
 Please note that we cannot guarantee that we will have what you request; however, we will do our very best to accommodate requests.
 Please also note that all equipment will need to be returned at the conclusion of this time period.
 Users must login to Butler laptops while on campus, before using them off campus.